 - Export the script (“File > Export > Export firing scripts“).

-Step 3 creates the script file, which is a CSV file that you can import into your firing system software, or Excel.
+Step 3 creates the script file, which is a CSV file that you can adapt, or import into other software systems, or read in Excel or Notepad.

 Figure 1 – A do-it-yourself firing system that could use CSV scripts